rohitpidishetty/Squash---File-Compressor/ReadMe.md

 # Thank you for downloading the software.

+Download this file and save it in the folder: C\Program Files\Squash

+Structure as,
+C:\Program Files\Squash\Squash.class
+C:\Program Files\Squash\*

+Add the Squash.bash path to env variables

 Open a terminal and use the following commands to compress and decompress files.

 ## Compress a file or folder